-The financial neutral can be helpful in all kinds of ways, including looking at the tax consequences associated with the division of marital property and debt.
-For example, depending on what assets or liabilities a party may take as part of a divorce settlement, there can be tax consequences.
+The financial neutral can be helpful in all kinds of ways, including looking at the tax considerations associated with the division of marital property and debt.
+For example, depending on what assets or liabilities a party may take as part of a divorce settlement, there can be tax concerns.

 In some cases, a party might have brought into separate assets prior to the marriage.
 The financial neutral might be able to help trace these assets out.
 The same can be true for gifts and inheritance.